-19. SEGMENT INFORMATION
+19. Segment information

 For management purposes, the Group is organised into one main operating segment, which involves exploration for hydrocarbons.
-All of the Group's activities are interrelated, and discrete financial information is reported to Chief Operating Decision Maker as a single segment.
+All of the Group's activities are interrelated, and discrete financial information is reported to the chief operating decision maker as a single segment.
 Accordingly, all significant operating decisions are based upon analysis of the Group as one segment.
 The financial results from this segment are equivalent to the financial statements of the Group as a whole.